ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 #### aku -p start

 It creates Altibase replication objects and synchronizes data.
-You can use the command when creating or restarting Pod.
+You can use the command when starting Pod.

 The following shows the detailed behavior of  `aku -p start` command.

+>  ⚠️ `aku -p start` command should be performed after Altibase server has started successfully.

 ##### Creation of Master Pod (Creation of the first Pod)